 We will take forward further work on self-harm as part of the publication of a document on responding to people in distress.
 This work will take into account feedback from the public engagement process which helped inform the development of this strategy, the current work in Tayside in relation to Commitment 19 of the Mental Health Strategy and the Scottish Government's report Responding to Self-Harm in Scotland: Final Report:

-Following a series of several stakeholder events in 2014 and 2015 and an Expression of Interest process, in July 2016 SG announced a small number of pilot areas in which NHS Boards and other agencies will test a proposed Distress Brief Intervention (DBI) model.
+Following a series of several stakeholder events in 2014 and 2015 and an Expression of Interest process, in 2016, SG announced a small number of pilot areas in which NHS Boards and other agencies will test a proposed Distress Brief Intervention (DBI) model.
 North and South Lanarkshire Health and Social Care Partnerships are hosting the DBI central team and participating as one of four partnership test sites which will run local pilots, along with Penumbra in Aberdeen; Support in Mind in Inverness; and NHS Borders Joint Mental Health Service.
 Training has been developed by the University of Glasgow.
 The DBI went live in Lanarkshire in June 2017, and in the other 3 pilot sites in October 2017.
 National partners include NHS24, Police Scotland and the Scottish Ambulance Service.

 The following document is a detailed Description and Specification which was issued to interested parties at the start of the Expression of Interest process: